pranav29003/pranav29003/README.md

--  Hi, I’m @pranav29003
+-  Hi, I’m Pranav Nikam
--  I’m  a sophmore majoring in computer science
+-  I’m  a junior  majoring in computer science
 -  I’m currently learning python,data structures
 -  I’m looking to collaborate on  any type projects.
 - How to reach me at  pranavnikam2921@gmail.com